Deb Abraham Spalding

-Amongst our abundant natural resources in our local Catoctin Mountain, seekers will find tranquil treasure at ThorpeWood.
+Amongst our abundant natural resources in our local Catoctin Mountain, seekers will find a tranquil treasure at ThorpeWood.
 ThorpeWood is a retreat nestled in the woods on Mink Farm Road in Thurmont.
-It boasts 155 acres of forests, meadows, an arboretum, wetlands, a stream, a timber framed lodge, a cottage, barn, pavilions, pond, and trails.
+It boasts 160 acres of forests, meadows, an arboretum, wetlands, a native brook trout stream, a timber-framed lodge, a cottage, barn, pavilions, pond, and trails.

 Sam Castleman has been called, “the heart and soul” of ThorpeWood.
-He serves as its President and Executive Director.
-In that role, he’s enjoyed a journey with ThorpeWood that started twenty-five years ago and has taken many directions much like the stream that flows through the property.
-Upon arriving at the property in 1995 with his BS Degree in Forest Management as a resource, he has nurtured it to become a place of safety, comfort, and growth.
-This path was sparked by his stepfather, the late Merle Thorpe, Jr., a securities attorney who owned ThorpeWood’s original 30 acres.
+He serves as its president and executive director.
+In that role, he has enjoyed a journey with ThorpeWood that started 25 years ago and has taken many directions, much like the stream that flows through the property.
+Upon arriving at the property in 1995 with his Bachelor of Science in Forest Management, he has nurtured it to become a place of safety, comfort, and growth.
+This path was sparked by his stepfather, the late Merle Thorpe, Jr., a securities attorney who owned ThorpeWood’s original 23 acres.
 Sam calls his work at ThorpeWood “sweetly rewarding.”

 Please note that ThorpeWood is not a park.
-It’s not open all the time, but you can catch up with the happenings at ThorpeWood by visiting www.thorpewood.org, signing up for ThorpeWood’s newsletter, or catching a blog.
+It’s not open all the time, but you can catch up with the happenings at ThorpeWood by visiting www.thorpewood.org, following them on Facebook: www.facebook.com/ThorpeWood-232216523522772/, or reading their blog posts.
 Call 301-271-2823 for more information.

 Program participants are always happily curious at ThorpeWood.